izn/rust-music-theory/README.md

 # rust-music-theory
-Trying to learning Rust with Music Theory
+Trying to learn Rust with Music Theory